A free urban walking program on public trails in the Santa Fe community.

 The Santa Fe Walking Collaborative, convened by the Santa Fe Conservation Trust, wants to help you to walk more!

-Since 2018 we’ve hosted 25 in-town walks on trails near Santa Fe’s parks and 5 hikes on dirt trails each year from May through October.
+Since 2018 we’ve annually hosted 25 in-town walks on trails near Santa Fe’s parks and 5 hikes on dirt trails each year for a total of 30 walks from May through October.

 All walks are free and open to the public.
 No registration is required, but if you would like to be notified of upcoming walks,